04 October 2011

 This was probably one of the best matches I've seen this year.
 The Fire showed so much heart and passion to weather the storm early, and come out in the second half really looking to change the tide of this match.
 Unfortunately they couldn't do it, and the two Sounders players I mentioned in my pre-match preview (Keller and Fredy Montero) were the two that really killed us.

 I was disappointed with how chippy the game got at the end, and there's about 3 new Sounders players on my list now, but when you have that much passion out there on one pitch, it's hard to avoid.
 I was thoroughly impressed with the performance of both sides' defenses tonight.
-Seattle shut down the speed of Dom and Patrick, and they made it impossible for the Fire to play their game.
+Seattle shut down the speed of Dom and sources Patrick, and they made it impossible for the Fire to play their game.
 Well done.

 All in all, I was driving home very upset about the outcome.
 After having a little time to collect myself I'm ready to move forward to the rest of this MLS campaign, and to next year.
 This is going to be one scary team for the foreseeable future.
 There is too much good, young talent.
 Well done tonight guys, you made me proud - FIRE TIL I DIE.